spyderweb47/Crabada_Automation_tools/TelegramNotifier/Readme.txt

+#Telegram Notifier

-only add your Telegram client id and bot token to use this tool
+Only add your Telegram client id and bot token to use this tool